-For most people stopping at Brandywine Falls, the three lookouts from the top of the falls are all they’re going to get.
-Don’t get me wrong, the view from above as the water gushes down into the river leading to Daisy Lake is absolutely breathtaking, and some of my best photos of Brandywine are from above, but there is just something about perching precariously on misted rocks deafened by the sound of booming water as it crashes down a few feet away from you.
+For most people stopping at Brandywine Falls, they’re just going to get the three lookouts from the top of the falls.
+While the view from above the falls as the water gushes down into the river leading to Daisy Lake is breathtaking, there is something about perching precariously on misty rocks while you are deafened by the sound of booming water as it crashes down a few feet away.

-At the last lookout over Daisy Lake, take the trail to the left of the fenced off area straight through the forest along the edge of the cliff.
-You will reach a rocky area, where you carefully make your way down what seems to be like a set of natural steps in the boulder field.
+Walk straight through the forest along the edge of the cliff until you reach a rocky area.
+Here, make your way down what looks very much like a set of steps in the boulder field.

 Continue to follow the trail until you come to a dirty, white rope that hangs over a pile of large boulders that you need to carefully climb down.